 Geoeconomic Fragmentation and the International Financial Architecture: Moving Beyond Bretton Woods?
+Passed

-Tuesday June 2, 2026 11:10 - 12:05 CEST FORUM (lower level)
+Tuesday June 2, 2026 11:15 - 12:05 CEST FORUM (lower level)

-For decades, the United States served as a central pillar of the international financial system, providing a governance framework widely viewed as rules-based, stable, and predictable.
-Two main trends lead observers to question its viability.
+For decades, the US served as the central pillar of the international financial system, providing a governance framework widely viewed as rules-based, stable and predictable.
+Two main trends have led observers to question its viability.
 The US share of the global economy has declined significantly as former developing countries have experienced rapid growth.
 At the same time, the robustness of the US economic and political governance system has increasingly been questioned.
-The substantial rise in US public debt - along with projections of further increases - has added to these concerns.
-This bears the question whether - and for how long - the United States can continue to maintain this role as the primary provider of global safe asset.
+The substantial rise in US public debt, along with projections of further increases, have added to these concerns.
+This raises the question of whether (and for how long) they can continue to maintain this role as the primary provider of global safe assets.

 Lecturers